 This series on tribal collections highlights three projects from across the libraries, archives, and museums space that focus on Native American communities and culture, using best practices set forth by the First Archivists Circle’s Protocols for Native American Archival Materials.
-(Post 1 of 3: The Indigenous Digital Archive)
+(Post 1 of 3: The Indigenous Digital Archive, Post 3 of 3: Sustainable Heritage Network)

 Post 2 of 3: Warm Springs Sound Archives Preservation Project